prl-theworkshop/prl-theworkshop.github.io/prl2023-icaps/README.md

 Prague, Czech Republic  \
 July 9-10, 2023

+**Some of the accepted papers will be invited to be presented at the IJCAI edition of the workshop as well.**

 ## Aim and Scope of the Workshop

 While AI Planning and Reinforcement Learning communities focus on similar